thehambeard/Unity2Debug/README.md

 ### Processing Page

 Logs what is going on during the copying and decompilation.
-During decompilation each file will show progress via the progress bar at the bottom of the page.
+Each step will show progress via the progress bar at the bottom of the page.
 For large assemblies it is normal for the bar to "get stuck" at the end for a bit.
 This is normal behavior as files are being written to disk.
 Processing should be rather quick, Pathfinder: Wrath of the Righteous takes less than 1 minute to complete all processing.